'When We Were Arabs' Is A Nostalgic Celebration Of A Rich, Diverse Heritage

 With the current intensification of racism and populism around the globe, it can be daunting to fight regressive, destructive trends.
 "Arabness is a choice to belong with other Arabs," Hayoun states at the end of the book.
 In a sweeping gesture, he proudly proclaims his identity:

 "I am Daida.
-I am Oscar....
+I am Oscar. ...
 I am Tunisia, Egypt, Morocco, Palestine, and all adjoining nations that identify as Arab.
 I am the wealth of love I feel for the people of those nations."

 Perhaps that declaration of love is his most important takeaway.

-Martha Anne Toll is the executive director of the Butler Family Fund; her writing is at www.marthaannetoll.com, and she tweets at @marthaannetoll.
+Martha Anne Toll is the executive director of the Butler Family Fund.
+Her writing is at www.marthaannetoll.com and she tweets at @marthaannetoll.